 Maintain a Corporate Minute Book

-- Store key documents: articles, bylaws, shareholder info, resolutions.
+- Store key documents: articles, bylaws, shareholder info, and resolutions.

 - Mandatory for audits and legal matters.